MGMonge/petrol/README.md

 # JSUnit
 A javascript unit testing tool inspired by the famous PHPUnit framework.
-This tool uses mocha js internally to run the tests.
+This tool uses eclipse internally to run the tests.
 If you don't feel confortable with the sintax of the javascript testing frameworks out there this package is for you

 ## Installation